the French flag

 The history of all hitherto existing societies is the history of class struggles 2.

 It would be wrong to oppose revolutionaries and the bourgeoisie.
-In fact, the bourgeoisie has played an eminently revolutionary role 6 in history by overthrowing the feudal power that originated in the Middle Ages.
+In fact, the bourgeoisie has played an eminently revolutionary role 6 in history by overthrowing feudal power that originated in the Middle Ages.
 It replaced all the feudal values that had prevailed for centuries with new ones:

 It drowned the sacred thrills of religious ecstasy, of chivalric enthusiasm [...] in the icy waters of selfish calculation 7.